-47. Considering the growing danger to his life, Amorrortu was forced to seek political asylum in the United States.
-He filed an asylum application in March 2000, which was approved on January 29, 2001.

-48. Subsequently, Amorrortu applied for permanent residence in the U.S. on July 23, 2001.
-The application was granted on August 23, 2005.

-49. During this period, Amorrortu, besides working full-time on his pro-se claim against Peru in U.S. Courts, remained active in the oil industry by constantly participating in oil-themed conferences and enrolling in in college courses, for credit, in topics related to business innovation and project management.
+- 47. Considering the growing danger to his life, Amorrortu was forced to seek political asylum in the United States.
+He filed an asylum application in March 2000, 61 which was approved on January 29, 2001.
+62 - 48.
+Subsequently, Amorrortu applied for permanent residence in the U.S. on July 23, 2001.
+The application was granted on August 23, 2005.63 - 49.
+During this period, in addition to working full-time on his pro-se claim against Peru in U.S. Courts, Amorrortu remained active in the oil industry by constantly participating in oil-themed conferences and enrolling in in college courses, for credit, in topics related to business innovation and project management.64